zcrayman/tut-rest/README.ftl.md

 $ ./gradlew clean test
 ```

-From there, you can inspect `build/reports/tests` and see all the test results.
+From there, you can review `build/reports/tests` and see all the test results.

-If you want to switch to section 6, the last part, and run the web application and it's tests do this:
+If you want to switch to section 6, the last part of this tutorial, and run the web application and it's tests do this:

 ```sh
 $ cd ../6/complete